TxDOT’s El Paso District Works to Create Capacity While Fixing 50-Year-Old I-10

 “I’ve been around the block several times in a bunch of different modes,” joked Bob Bielek, P.E., District Engineer for the Texas Department of Transportation’s (TxDOT) El Paso District.

-A 50-year veteran of the transportation industry (see “Five Decades in Transportation” sidebar), Bielek’s experience in the private and public sectors prepared him to deal with the many and varied challenges in TxDOT’s six westernmost counties, including the decades-old, deteriorating Interstate 10 that carries much of the commerce crossing the country east to west; mountains and unique topography; Fort Bliss, a growing U.S. Army base; an expanding population; and hundreds of border miles.
+A 50-year veteran of the transportation industry, Bielek’s experience in the private and public sectors prepared him to deal with the many and varied challenges in TxDOT’s six westernmost counties, including the decades-old, deteriorating Interstate 10 that carries much of the commerce crossing the country east to west; mountains and unique topography; Fort Bliss, a growing U.S. Army base; an expanding population; and hundreds of border miles.

 “We’re the only TxDOT district with both an international and state border,” Bielek said.
 “We have seven bridges that connect Texas and Mexico, with four different owners.
 We also have a land port that affects us; it’s in New Mexico, but the only way to get all of that traffic distributed to the east is on I-10 through our district.”